Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Introduction

 in Boyer-Lindquist-type coordinates, where $\Delta$ is a function of $r$ given by

 see already Sections~\ref{sec:geometry} and \ref{sec:geometry-KdS} for the definitions of $\Delta_\theta$ and $\rho$.
 In \eqref{eq:Teukolsky-equation-intro}, $\Box_g$ is the covariant wave operator on the fixed Kerr(-de Sitter) metric.
-The parameter $s$ is called a spin-weight and takes values in $\frac12\mathbb{Z}$, and we let $\mu\equiv 1$ if $s=0$ and $\mu\equiv 0$ otherwise.
-Aside from the important case $s=\pm 2$ concerning gravitational perturbations, \eqref{eq:Teukolsky-equation-intro} describes perturbations by conformal scalar fields if $s=0$, by Dirac fields if $s=\pm \frac12$, and it gives the dynamics of some gauge-invariant electromagnetic components in the linearized Maxwell equations if $s=\pm 1$.
+The parameter $s$ is called a spin-weight taking values in $\frac12\mathbb{Z}$.
+Aside from the important case $s=\pm 2$ concerning gravitational perturbations, \eqref{eq:Teukolsky-equation-intro} gives the dynamics of some gauge-invariant electromagnetic components in the linearized Maxwell equations if $s=\pm 1$, and describes perturbations by Dirac fields if $s=\pm \frac12$ and by conformal scalar fields if $s=0$.
+Note that a conformal scalar field is massless in the $\Lambda=0$ setting, but has a specific Klein--Gordon mass in the $\Lambda\neq 0$ case, see Section~\ref{sec:radial-ODE-KdS} for further insight regarding our choice of mass.

-If Kerr-(de Sitter) black holes are \textit{nonlinearly stable}, the most basic statement we can hope to prove for \eqref{eq:Teukolsky-equation-intro} is that it is \textit{modally stable}, i.e.\ that there are no separable solutions to \eqref{eq:Teukolsky-equation-intro} which are exponentially growing or bounded and non-decaying in time.
+If Kerr-(de Sitter) black holes are \textit{nonlinearly stable}, the most basic statement we can hope to prove for \eqref{eq:Teukolsky-equation-intro} is that it is \textit{modally stable}, i.e.\ that there are no separable solutions to \eqref{eq:Teukolsky-equation-intro} which are exponentially growing or bounded but non-decaying in time.
 By separable solution we mean a solution of the form

 where $S$ and $\upalpha$ satisfy, respectively, an angular ODE and a radial ODE with suitable boundary conditions; note that $\swei{\upalpha}{s}$ is exponentially growing if $\Im\omega>0$ and bounded, non-decaying in time if $\omega\in\mathbb{R}$.
 Our motivation for studying solutions as in \eqref{eq:separable-ansatz-intro} comes from Carter's result \cite{Carter1968} that $\Box_g$, and hence \eqref{eq:Teukolsky-equation-intro}, is separable.